ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Background
 ==========

-Currently the BitShares Core software is maintained by a few gracious individuals either volunteering their time or receiving funding through distinct short-term worker proposals.
-The BitShares Community has expressed interest securing a long term, dedicated and professional development team capable of more rapidly delivering high value features in a transparent way.
-BitShares is global platform and so too is the desired development team composition.
-A large volume of feature enhancements, bug fixes and BSIPs exist for the team to work from.
+BitShares Core software is currently maintained by individuals either volunteering their time or receiving funding through distinct short-term worker proposals.
+The BitShares Community has recognized the need for organized development efforts to increase the utility of our platform.
+There is a large backlog of ideas and requirements lacking prioritization, including feature enhancements, bug fixes, and BSIPs.
+Therefore, proposed is the establishment of a long-term, professional, global team dedicated to cohesive and comprehensive development efforts delivered transparently.

 Backlog (Sample Screenshot)
 ===========================